Blackberry Almond Custard Cups

 - Bake puff pastry cups on ungreased baking sheet for 20 minutes.
 Follow instructions on puff pastry package for shaping of cups.

-- In a small saucepan, add milk, sugar and cornstarch.
+- To a small saucepan, add milk, sugar and cornstarch.
 Cook over medium heat.
 Whisk occasionally.
 Heat milk mixture until tiny bubbles form, about 2-3 minutes.

 - Remove saucepan from heat.